How Can You Crush SEO For Your Business?

 Now compare this to asking for backlinks — also known as link-begging.
 How much do you really want to give something to someone because they’re just asking for it?
 Compare this to giving something to someone because you felt moved or inspired, and drawn to do so.

 Lead with giving, which is creating phenomenal stuff on your site, and then it will naturally attract backlinks because it deserves them.
 Not because you just want to rank #1 on Google [insert eyeroll here].
+For example, you can learn about how to get .edu backlinks with our scholarship link building program here.

 4) Create Original Research